 You might want to renovate or buy an investment property

 If your property has increased in value, you may have equity available.
-This means you may be able to borrow against the equity in your home to fund renovations, or use it instead of a cash deposit to purchase an investment property.
+This means you may be able to borrow against that equity to fund renovations or use it instead of a cash deposit to purchase an investment property.

 You may have a savings goal

-Whatever your reason for wanting to save money, refinancing your home loan could help you reach your goal - especially if you choose a home loan with an offset account.
-An offset can be a good way to reduce the interest to be paid on your home loan each month.
+Whatever your reason for wanting to save money, refinancing your home loan could help you reach your goal, especially if you choose a home loan with an offset account.
+An offset can be a good way to reduce the interest paid on your home loan each month.
 The savings add up over time and you could end up paying your home loan off faster and saving a significant amount in interest.

 You might want to consolidate debts

-Refinancing your home loan to cover your outstanding debts means you’ll just have a single repayment and one interest rate to think about.
-Your home loan rate is likely to be lower than the interest rate of your credit card or car loan, so you could end up with a smaller total repayment amount.
+Refinancing your home loan to cover outstanding debts means you’ll have a single repayment and one interest rate to manage.
+Your home loan rate is likely to be lower than the interest rate of your credit card or car loan, and you could end up with a smaller total repayment amount.

-Beware!
-Consolidating your debts could save you money in the short term, but you could end up paying more in the long run.
-You might want to think about using what you save on interest or fees for extra home loan repayments.
+Beware, consolidating your debts could save you money in the short term, but you could end up paying more in the long run if fees, extended terms, or other interest costs outweigh your savings.

-Understanding your motive for refinancing will help you – or your lender/broker – work out the home loan that is best suited to your financial situation.
+Understanding your motive for refinancing will help you, or your lender/broker, work out the home loan that’s best suited to your financial situation.

 Know the costs